DeanRider/Megamap/README.md

 You must modify the maplist file by replacing your read and reference files into the list as depicted in the example maplist.txt file.

 Place Megamap, quickmap and maplist into the bwa folder for mapping along with your fasta read and reference files.
+Use bash to run the script.

+- Following Megamap2.sh output includes:
+   - Index files used for mapping which remain in the bwa folder
+   - Data output for each read/reference set in a package containing:
+     - log
+     - sam
+     - bam
+     - sorted bam
+     - sorted bai
+     - mpileup
+     - DepthOfCoverage
+     - ContigLengthNumreads

 See Megaparse for parsing mpileup output files.
 See sam2circos for parsing sam files for use with Circos mapping of chimreic read locations.